e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - scratch — `ws` ([§7.3][s7-3]).

-The [signal table](#g-signal-table) holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for continuous `x`, stores for discrete `x` and for `m`, table for signals — and no store mirrors another.
+The [signal table](#g-signal-table) holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for `x`, stores for `s` and for `m`, table for signals — and no store mirrors another.
 Every bundle field earns its place as a view genuinely readable, and no minimization of the set survives without introducing a copy ([D-035][d-035]).